 (As an amusing aside; my first thesis was entitled "Topological quantum field theory and quantum gravity".
 My second thesis was entitled "Economics and stuff")

-From there I worked in the private sector as a data scientist, which I continue today.
-I also somehow fell back into academia.
+From there I worked in the private sector as a data scientist, before unexpectedly falling back into academia.
 I'm currently a Chancellor's fellow at the University of Edinburgh, doing research in health data science, statistics and machine learning.

-I am interested in effective charitable interventions, and since 2007 I have donated 20% of my income to charity.
+I am interested in effective charitable interventions, particularly those aimed at improving animal welfare.
 I have been involved in various combat sports (Brazilian jiu-jitsu, boxing, freestyle wrestling, MMA) since I was a teenager, at times competitively.
 I also play violin, with varying levels of success.